anganger/personal-portfolio-website/README.md

 ├── App.jsx            # Main app component and routing
 ├── index.js           # React DOM entry point
 └── index.css          # Global styles and theme variables
-Getting Started
-Clone down this repository.
-You will need node.js and git installed globally on your machine.

-## 🛠 Installation and Setup Instructions
--Installation: npm install

-In the project directory, you can run: npm start

-Runs the app in the development mode.
-Open http://localhost:3000 to view it in the browser.
-The page will reload if you make edits.